Sienci-Labs/Resources/README.md

     - `<button type="button" onclick="showMessage()">Show message</button>`
     - `<script> function showMessage() {alert('Thank you for contacting us!');}</script>`
 1. If you still need more help because something isn't listed or working, first check the **[caveats section](#caveats)** or otherwise visit <https://www.markdownguide.org/basic-syntax/> for more formatting tips
+1. It's also technically [compatible with WordPress' block editor](https://developer.wordpress.org/block-editor/getting-started/faq/#how-is-data-stored-ive-seen-html-comments-what-is-their-purpose ) which isn't used for our docs, but interesting nonetheless

 Once you're satisfied, you can press the "**Commit changes...**" button.